firebase/extensions/firestore-translate-text/POSTINSTALL.md

 }
 ```

+### Translate existing documents (optional)

+This extension does not translate existing documents in your collection.
+It will only translate new documents or documents that are updated after the extension is installed.
+If you want to translate existing documents, you can use the [Translate Existing Documents](https://github.com/firebase/extensions/blob/master/firestore-translate-text/guides/TRANSLATE_EXISTING_DOCUMENTS.md) script.

 ### Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.